ritik84629/ritik84629/README.md

 - 👋 Hi, I’m @ritik84629
-- 👀 I’m interested in Microservices, Devops, Golang, System Design
+- 👀 I recently became interested in Microservices, Devops, Golang, System Design
-- 🌱 I’m currently learning Microservices with C#
+- 🌱 I’m currently learning Microservices with Golang
-- 💞️ I’m looking to collaborate on Golang and Angular Projects
+- 💞️ I’m looking to collaborate on Golang and Microservices Projects
 - 📫 How to reach me @github.com/ritik84629